-Think diner food in one of the most unique restaurants in Walt Disney World and here you have the Sci Fi Dine in Theater.
+Think diner food in one of the most unique restaurants in Walt Disney World and here you have the Sci-Fi Dine-in Theater.
 The kids are going to find this Disney Hollywood Studios restaurant a whole lot of fun.

-The first thing that you will notice is of course the tables which look like convertible cars all lined up in front of a huge movie screen.The second thing you as an adult will notice is how loud and dark the room is!
+The first thing that you will notice is, of course, the tables which look like convertible cars all lined up in front of a huge movie screen.The second thing you as an adult will notice is how loud and dark the room is!
 The fun here is about the design and the atmosphere.

-There is a huge screen at the front of the Sci Fi Dine in Theater.
+There is a huge screen at the front of the Sci-Fi Dine-in Theater.
 It shows old B movies such as the “Amazing Colossal Man” and “Plan 9 From Outer Space.”

-The food here is not the best in Disney World.
+The food here is not the best in Walt Disney World.
 You come here for the atmosphere.
-And usually because the kids really want to go here.
+And usually, because the kids really want to go here.

 Disney Princess Storybook Dining

 The Akershus restaurant in Epcot World Showcase is home to the very popular Disney Princess Storybook Dining.
 The Norway Pavillion has become an even bigger draw for young Disney Princess fans now that the Disney Frozen Ride has opened.

 The Princess Storybook Lunch and the Dinner are a combination of all you care to eat buffet items and entrees which you order from the menu.

 The price of the meal includes a photo package.
-As with all Disney character dining restaurants the price varies according to the season.
+As with all Disney character dining restaurants, the price varies according to the season.
 For more information here is our guide at

 Disney’s Sanaa at Animal Kingdom Villa Resort

-There is a huge picture window overlooking the savannah.
-One of the best times to go is lunch time as of course you can see the animals passing by outside.
+There is a huge picture window in Sanaa overlooking the savanna.
+One of the best times to go is lunchtime as you can see the animals passing by outside.
 This is a very unique experience for all the family, not just the kids!

-This is one of the lesser known Disney restaurants but it is also one of the most spectacular and if you are prepared to be a little adventurous it also has some of the very best food.
+This is one of the lesser-known Disney restaurants, but it is also one of the most spectacular.
+If you are prepared to be a little adventurous it also has some of the very best food.

 Don’t be concerned if the kids are more of the mac and cheese preferring kind!
-Sanaa has the usual kids menu offerings of pizza, cheeseburger and macaroni and cheese.
+Disney Sanaa has the usual kids menu offerings of pizza, cheeseburger and macaroni, and cheese.

 The Garlic Ginger Naan or the Spiced Naan are our favorites.
-The dips include Roasted Red Pepper Hummus, Mango Chutney, Tomato-Date Jam, Tamarind Chutney, Coriander Chuntey, Garlic Pickle, Red Chile Sambal, or Spicy Jalapeño-Lime Pickle.
+The dips include Roasted Red Pepper Hummus, Mango Chutney, Tomato-Date Jam, Tamarind Chutney, Coriander Chutney, Garlic Pickle, Red Chile Sambal, or Spicy Jalapeño-Lime Pickle.

-If you want a more traditional entree you can choose the Grilled New York Strip or the Lamb Shank.
+If you want a more traditional entree you can choose the Braised New York Strip or the Lamb Shank.
 If you want to be a little more adventurous you could try the Fragrant Duck or the African Inspired Biryani.